ssugar/OldBlog/Fabric/DBTinFabricNotebook.md

 echo '      type: fabric'  >> ./profiles.yml
 ```

-Above sets up the basics of a dbt-fabric connection, next you'll add in your Fabric host (AKA SQL Connection String), database (Name of your Fabric Warehouse), and your MS Entra App (service principal) details:  tenant_id, client_id and client_secret.
+Above sets up the basics of a dbt-fabric connection.

+Next you'll add in your Fabric:
+* host (AKA SQL Connection String) - kept in a secret named fabric-host
+* database (Name of your Fabric Warehouse) - kept in a secret named fabric-database

+And your MS Entra App (service principal) details:
+* tenant_id - kept in a secret named aad-tenant
+* client_id - kept in a secret named aad-client
+* client_secret - kept in a secret named aad-secret

 Make sure to replace KEYVAULTNAME with the name of your Azure Key Vault.
 We will retrieve all of these details from an Azure Key Vault to keep them secure.

 ```markdown
 HOST = mssparkutils.credentials.getSecret("https://KEYVAULTNAME.vault.azure.net/","fabric-host")